 The Center for Academic Equity’s first-gen emergency funds can be used to support you during your transition away from campus and to an online instruction format.
 Items such as storage facility rentals, laptops to access courses online, etc. can be covered.
 In some cases where unexpected expenses arise within the cost of attendance and where the only help financial aid can provide is a loan, CAE could potentially use their funds as gift aid in place of loans.

-FAQs specific to students who are currently studying abroad or who are planning to study abroad in the summer or fall can be found on the NTC Center for Global Education's website.
+FAQs specific to students who are planning to study abroad can be found on the NTC Center for Global Education's website.

 If you have a document you need to get from OISS, you will be contacted about shipment options.
 Please note you do not need your I-20 to leave the US – you only need it at the time that you want to re-enter the country.